Painter Kees van Bohemen

 Jan van Bohemen in service of Napoleon

 Jan van Bohemen (1787-1813) belongs to the family branch of which several members become soldiers.
-In 1811, like his father and a brother, he works as a fruit seller in The Hague.
-On April 18, 1812, he volunteered to serve in Napoleon’s army.
+In 1811, Jan, like his father and a brother, works as a fruit seller in The Hague.
+On April 18, 1812, he volunteers to serve in Napoleon’s army.
 He joins the 88th Cohort.
 This army unit is intended solely for the security of the own departments.
 South Holland then belongs to the Mouths of the Maas department.

-However, after the Russian Campaign debacle, Napoleon wants to rebuild his army and break his promise.
+However, after the Russian Campaign debacle, Napoleon wants to rebuild his army and breaks his promise.
 As a result, the 88th Cohort is incorporated on January 1, 1813 in the 146th RIL (Regiment Infanterie de Ligne).
 This infantry regiment joins the XIe Corps of Marshal MacDonald.

 MacDonald goes to Silesia with an army of 100,000 men to fight with the 90,000-man Silesian army made up of a Prussian Corps and two Russian Corps.
 This culminates in the Battle of Katzbach lost by MacDonald.
 The losses on the French side consist of 12,000 dead and 18,000 prisoners, as well as a large number of guns and other equipment.